-The 2018 draft Action Plan has been updated following the close of the public comment period.
-The draft 2019 Action Plan outlines how the City's estimated 2019 Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME) and Emergency Solutions Grant (ESG) entitlement funding from the U.S. Department of Housing and Urban Development (HUD) and the reallocation of $100,150 in unspent CDBG funds from prior years to new eligible activities as part of the 2018 Action Plan.
-City Council voted to approve the 2018 Action Plan and the reallocation of unspent CDBG funds from prior years at its meeting on May 29, 2018.
+The City of Evanston's Draft 2019 Action Plan has been updated following the close of the public comment period.
+The draft 2019 Action Plan outlines how the City's estimated 2019 Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME) and Emergency Solutions Grant (ESG) entitlement funding from the U.S. Department of Housing and Urban Development (HUD) and the reallocation of unspent CDBG funds from prior years will be applied to new eligible activities.
+The Action Plan is based on estimated 2019 funding from HUD and will be updated to reflect actual grant amounts following the appropriation of funding for 2019 by Congress.

 The 2019 Action Plan states the City's goals, including specific strategies to develop viable neighborhoods through the provision of decent housing, a suitable living environment, and expansion of economic opportunities principally for low- and moderate-income persons.
 The 2019 Action Plan outlines priority needs that will be addressed through these goals using CDBG, HOME and ESG funds, and is formatted using HUD’s Integrated Disbursement and Information System, as required.

 The Action Plan includes a summary of the objectives and outcomes of the six identified goals: Affordable Housing, Homelessness, Creating Livable Communities, Economic Development, Public Services and Administration.

 The City of Evanston's 2015-2019 Consolidated Plan, including its Neighborhood Revitalization Strategy Area Plan and 2015 Action Plan, has been approved by the Chicago Field Office of the US Department of Housing and Urban Development.